Products and reading

 Kibble and Treats

 Providing my fur-babies with a high-quality natural pet food is important to me!
 I look for premium ingredients and a complete and balanced diet.
 I refuse to feed my dogs kibble or treats that include by-products, added hormones or fillers.
 Because of the current FDA investigation into the possible link between dogs eating certain diets (those that are grain-free, lacking in taurine and kibbles with potatoes, lentils and peas as main ingredients) and Canine Dilated Cardiomyopathy (DCM), I choose to feed a grain-inclusive diet.
-I have our fur-family on Stella & Chewy’s Salmon Recipe with Pumpkin & Quinoa Raw Coated Kibble Wholesome Grains.
+There are two kibbles that I use in rotation, depending on the momma and pups, for our fur-family.
+They are:

 🐾It’s a pea-free, lentil-free, potato-free & poultry free kibble.
 Some dogs can have sensitivity to chicken (and beef) products which can show as itching, scratching and frequent ear infections.